cargo-bins/release-rust/README.md

 | `post-sign` | _optional_ | Script to run after signing. |
 | `post-release` | _optional_ | Script to run after releasing to Github. |
 | `hooks-shell` | `'bash'` | Shell to use for all hooks. |

+The action needs no dependencies and runs on all hosted-spec runners (or compatible).

 ### Github token permissions